-- (a) The Advisory Board may recommend, and the Planning Commission HPC may approve, a list of structures of historical, architectural or aesthetic merit which that have not been designated as landmarks and are not situated in designated historic districts.
-The said This list may be added to from time to time.
+- approve, a list of structures of historical, architectural or aesthetic merit which that have not been designated as landmarks and are not situated in designated historic districts.
+The saidThis list may be added to from time to time.
 The purpose of this list shall be to recognize and encourage the protection, enhancement, perpetuation and use of such structures.
-The Advisory Board and the Planning Commission HPC shall maintain a record of historic structures in the City which have been officially designated by agencies of the State or federal government, and shall cause such structures to be added to the aforesaid list. - (b) Nothing in this Article 10 shall be construed to impose any regulations or controls upon such structures of merit included on the said list and neither designated as landmarks nor situated in historic districts. - (c) The Planning Commission, with the advice of the Advisory Board, HPC may authorize such steps as it deems desirable to recognize the merit of, and to encourage the protection, enhancement, perpetuation and use of any such listed structure, or of any designated landmark or any structure in a designated historic district, including but not limited to the issuance of a certificate of recognition and the authorization of a plaque to be affixed to the exterior of the structure; and the Planning Commission HPC shall cooperate with appropriate State and federal agencies in such efforts. - (d) The Planning Commission, with the advice of the Advisory Board, HPC may make recommendations to the Board of Supervisors and to any other body or agency responsible,
+The Advisory Board and the Planning CommissionHPC shall maintain a record of historic structures in the City which that have been officially designated by agencies of the State or federal government, and shall cause such structures to be added to the aforesaid list. - (b) Nothing in this Article 10 shall be construed to impose any regulations or controls upon such structures of merit included on the saidsuch a list and neither designated as landmarks nor situated in historic districts. - (c) The Planning Commission, with the advice of the Advisory Board, HPC may authorize such steps as it deems desirable to recognize the merit of, and to encourage the protection, enhancement, perpetuation and use of any such listed structure, or of any designated landmark or any structure in a designated historic district, including but not limited to the issuance of a certificate of recognition and the authorization of a plaque to be affixed to the exterior of the structure; and the Planning Commission HPC shall cooperate with appropriate State and federal agencies in such efforts.

-1 to encourage giving names pertaining to San Francisco history to streets, squares, walks, 2 plazas and other public places.
-3 4 SEC.
+(d) The Planning Commission, with the advice of the Advisory Board, HPC may make recommendations to the Board of Supervisors and to any other body or agency responsible, to encourage giving names pertaining to San Francisco history to streets, squares, walks, plazas and other public places.

+SEC.
 1013.
 ENFORCEMENT AND PENALTIES.

-5 Enforcement and Penalties shall be as provided in Sections 176 and 176.1 of this 6 Code.
-7 8 SEC.
+Enforcement and Penalties shall be as provided in Sections 176 and 176.1 of this Code.

+SEC.
 1014.
 APPLICABILITY.

-9 (a) No application for a permit to construct, alter or demolish any structure or other 10 feature on a proposed landmark site or in a proposed historic district, filed subsequent to the 11 day that an application has been filed or a resolution adopted to initiate or confirm initiation of 12 designation of the $\frac{1}{2}$ proposed landmark site or historic district, shall be approved by the 13 Department while proceedings are pending on such designation; provided however, that after 14 180 days have elapsed from the date of initiation of said designation, if final action on such designation 15 has not been completed, the permit application may be approved. for the following time periods: 16 (1) For proposed landmark sites: 180 days after the date of initiation; 17 (2) For historic districts: 1 year after the date of initiation.
-18 The HPC or the Board of Supervisors may approve by resolution a one-time extension of up to 19 180 days of either of the above-time periods.
-If final action on such designation has not been 20 completed before the end of the relevant time period, the permit application may be approved.
-21 (b) The provisions of this Article 10 shall be inapplicable to the construction, 22 alteration or demolition of any structure or other feature on a landmark site or in a historic 23 district, where a permit for the performance of such work was issued prior to the effective date 24 of the designation of the said landmark site or historic district, and where such permit has not 25
+- (a) No application for a permit to construct, alter or demolish any structure or other feature on a proposed landmark site or in a proposed historic district, filed subsequent to the day that an application has been filed or a resolution adopted to initiate designation or a resolution adopted to confirm initiation of designation of the said proposed landmark site or historic district, shall be approved by the Department while proceedings are pending on such designation; provided however, that after 180 days have elapsed from the date of initiation of said designation, if final action on such designation has not been completed, the permit application may be approved: for the following time periods: - (1) For proposed landmark sites: for 180 days after a resolution is passed initiating designation or confirming initiation of designation; - (2) For historic districts: for one year after a resolution is passed initiating designation.

+The HPC or the Board of Supervisors may approve by resolution a one-time extension of up to completed before the end of the relevant time period, the permit application may be approved.